tripzilch/tripzilch.github.io/industrial-devolution/index.md

 # RAYHATCHING chapter 1

+In summer of 2020 I bought a plotter, a robot drawing machine that holds a pen.
+It is only capable of drawing lines, and nothing else.

-As I had recently bought a plotter, I had mainly been focusing on vector based SVG outputs.
-This is a file format particularly suited for the plotter, which builds images as a collection of lines and shapes, instead of pixels, such as a JPEG does.
+Because of this I had been focusing on vector based SVG outputs.
+This is a file format particularly suited for the plotter, which builds images as a collection of lines and shapes, instead of pixels, like a JPEG does.

-However, I also had been desiring to play with 3D SDFs and raymarching again.
+However, I felt the urge to play and experiment with 3D SDFs and raymarching again.
 An SDF is a mathematical function that describes shapes, in a way that is particularly suited to raymarching.
 Raymarching is a technique used for raytracing, which is a technique to simulate light bouncing off these 3D shapes, resulting in a picture.
 Unfortunately, these techniques are mostly aimed at pixel-based rendering, so I had to get clever.

 In these first two pieces I use a raster-based scribbling approach to generate scribbles of varying size, creating varying levels of brightness.